-The general test approach was to configure the CardEasy CPE to communicate with the Avaya Session Border Controller for Enterprise (Avaya SBCE) and Communication Manager (CM) via a SIP trunk.
+The general test approach was to configure the CardEasy Core to communicate with the Avaya Session Border Controller for Enterprise (Avaya SBCE) and Communication Manager (CM) via a SIP trunk.
+Syntec EPID collection utility was connected to AES and transmitted DTMF to the CardEasy Core to identify the called agent.
 Testing was performed by calling inbound to a VDN and using Vectors to allow the calling party to speak to an agent and enter credit card details and have a payment authorized during a transaction.
 The DTMF digits or spoken credit card details are masked and hidden from the agent and confirmation is sent to the Agents payment page.